uber/hermetic_cc_toolchain/README.md

 And run the `bazel build` commands above.
 Take a look at `.build.yml` and see how CI does it.

+# Future & Roadmap

+This section lists things that I think will happen at some point: either by myself, or my colleagues, or outside contributors.

+* Move Zig cache path to bazel root, so `bazel clean --expunge` clears the zig cache.
+* Provide a way to specify alternative URLs for the zig toolchain (currently zig is downloaded from jakstys.lt, which is nuts).
+* Rename `@zig_sdk//:<toolchain>_toolchain` to
+  `@zig_sdk//toolchain:<toolchain>` or similar; so the user-facing targets are in their own namespace.
+* Provide a way to specify sysroot for Darwin (OSX).
+See [#Compiling OS X executables](#compiling-os-x-executables) for an ongoing discussion.

 # Contribution guidelines

 Contributions are accepted via patches to the mailing list